This Pesto Cheese Bread Wreath Twist recipe is the perfect savory bread to serve as an appetizer or side dish!

 I love hosting dinner parties and brunches where I can show off recipes that are pretty and scrumptious.
 There’s nothing better than a dish that doubles as both a table centerpiece and a tasty, shareable treat for guests!
 One of my favorites is this fall-tastic Easy Pumpkin Spice Bread Twist sweet wreath that I made for autumn last year.

 This year, I wanted to create a new savory snack that looked just as impressive but was still really simple to make.
 This Pesto Cheese Bread Twist is a top-notch yummy appetizer, and you won’t believe how easily it is made by using frozen dough.

-What Ingredients are in this Pesto Cheese Bread Twist Recipe
+Ingredients Needed For Pesto Cheese Bread Twist Recipe

 - Pesto sauce